Mustorpha/sorting_algorithms/README.md

 Insertion sort:
 The Insertion Sort algorithm is a simple sorting algorithm that builds the final sorted array one item at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
 However, it has several advantages

+Quick sort:
+QuickSort works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
+The sub-arrays are then sorted recursively.

 BIG 0 NOTATION

 Big O Notation: